ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/gcp.md

 This guide details the steps needed to start a Ray cluster in GCP.

-To start a GCP Ray cluster, you will use the Ray Cluster Launcher with the Google API client.
+To start a GCP Ray cluster, you will use the Ray cluster launcher with the Google API client.

-## Install Ray Cluster Launcher
+## Install Ray cluster launcher

-The Ray Cluster Launcher is part of the `ray` CLI.
+The Ray cluster launcher is part of the `ray` CLI.
 Use the CLI to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
 You can use pip to install the ray CLI with cluster launcher support.
 Follow [the Ray installation documentation](installation) for more detailed instructions.

 ```bash
 # install ray